vistimi/terraform-aws-microservice/README.md

 The closest matching container-instance `<id>` has insufficient memory available.
 For more information, see the Troubleshooting section of the Amazon ECS Developer Guide
 ```

 It means that the memory given to the container or the service or both is superior to what is allowed.
 ECS requires a certain amount of memory to run and is different for each instance.
-They are hardcoded currently in microservice.ecs.instance
+They are hardcoded currently in instance.tf

 ##### insufficient instances
 ```